Red

 Left Bank

 Château Lagrange is in Saint Julien, half way up the Médoc peninsula.
-It’s wine that marries power and elegance from a vineyard that's been consistently working towards sustainability since the 1990s.
+It’s a wine that marries power and elegance from a vineyard that's been consistently working towards sustainability since the 1990s.
 This is a special occasion Cabernet-dominated wine with deep dark fruit and a lovely structure.
 Younger vintages would benefit from decanting, allowing the tannins to soften a little and serving in a decanter makes it even more special.

 Château Branas Grand Poujeaux from the lesser known Moulis appellation of the Médoc, beautifully balances the power of Cabernet and plush Merlot, this is a great introduction to the Medoc, HVE sustainably certified and great value for money.